 How is Asthma Managed?

 Asthma is a chronic condition that requires ongoing management to control symptoms and prevent flare-ups.
 Asthma treatment typically involves a combination of medications and lifestyle changes.
 Here are some key elements of asthma management:

 - Medications: There are two main types of medications used to manage asthma: controller medications and rescue medications.

 - Controller medications: These medications are taken daily to reduce inflammation in the airways and prevent asthma symptoms from occurring.
-They are typically taken in the form of an inhaler or a pill.
+They are typically taken in the form of a rescue inhaler or a pill.
 Examples of controller medications include inhaled oral steroids (oral corticosteroids), leukotriene modifiers, and long-acting beta-agonists.

 - Rescue medications: These medications are used to quickly relieve symptoms during an asthma flare-up.
 They are typically taken in the form of a rescue inhaler and work by relaxing the muscles around the airways to improve breathing.
 The most common type of rescue medication is a short-acting beta-agonist, such as albuterol.

-- Avoiding triggers: People with asthma should try to avoid exposure to triggers that can cause asthma symptoms or a flare-up.
-Common triggers include allergens, irritants, exercise, and respiratory infections.
+- Avoiding asthma triggers: People with asthma should try to avoid exposure to asthma triggers that can cause asthma symptoms or a flare-up.
+Common asthma triggers include allergens, irritants, exercise, and respiratory infections.